On Air is a Korean drama series about TV drama production… behind the scenes, the challenges, struggles, teamwork, scandals and relationships.

 On Air synopsis

 Seo Young-eun (Song Yun-ah) is a popular writer who has written many top rated dramas, but is hoping for a change to write something with more depth.
-Her effort is not supported by her peers… uprising director Lee Gyeong-min (Park Yong-ha) however shows strong interest to direct her earlier scripts.
+Her effort is not supported by her peers… rising star-director Lee Gyeong-min (Park Yong-ha) however shows strong interest to direct her earlier scripts.

 The quartet shares an unusual relationship among each other, but somehow is brought together to film a drama, and is forced to work with Sang-woo who has an agenda of his own…